Frequently Asked Questions Regarding the COBRA Continuation Notice Process

 4. NOTE: In cases of disabled adult children, please refer to KB Requesting Adult Child Disability Approval.

 - Letters are addressed to employees for Termination, Retirement, and/or Layoff.

 - Letters are addressed to the employee for his/her dependent child(ren) losing coverage due to Age 26.

 - Letters are addressed to employee for his/her dependent child(ren) losing coverage due to Grandchild’s Parent Turns Age 18

 - Letters for divorce are addressed to the ex-spouse and any children who may be removed due to the Divorce.
 Only one letter is generated for both the ex-spouse and any child(ren).

-Upon retirement, what correspondence would an employee with benefits receive from the UW Service Center?
+Upon retirement, what correspondence would an employee with benefits receive from the UW Shared Services?